dilippuri/PageRank/README.md

 		- Webpages (HTML) which contains links of another pages.
 		- Query related to those pages
 	Output(s)
-		- List of relevent pages according to their reletivity of given query.
+		- List of relevant pages according to their relativity of given query.

 *********************************************